beckastar/ladynerds_site/README.md

 - LN Twitter feed stub
 - Code of Conduct stub

-Stubs have a view, url, and a link from the navbar, but lack content.
+Stubs have a view, url, and a link from the navbar, but lack content and logic.

 ## How to Contribute: